pprvrt/life3d/README.md

 Cells can be drawn using the mouse.
 The mouse is raycasted to the 3D plan (z=0) on which the cells are drawn, following the principles explained on [Mouse Picking with Ray Casting](https://antongerdelan.net/opengl/raycasting.html).

-# Known issues
+# Known issues&ramblings

 Mac dropped support of OpenGL at 4.1 for Metal, but still, it should work.
 However on some Macs the program won't run and segfaults and I have yet to get a dump to understand why.
-Also on Mac Ventura w/OpenGL 2.1, some performance issues are seen where MapBufferRange/glMapBufferRange calls can be up to ~30ms(!) long for some reason that I need to dig into.
-Using persistent mapping is not a solution as it has to be OpenGL 4.4.
+Also on Mac Ventura w/OpenGL 2.1, some performance issues are seen where MapBufferRange/glMapBufferRange calls can be up to ~30ms(!) long for some reason that would need to be investigated.
+Using persistent mapping, which seems clever, is not a solution as it requires OpenGL 4.4.

+Also found an interesting behaviour that requires some digging, where vertex shader GLSL code `mod(gl_InstanceID, u_width)` would somehow return `u_width`.
+Fixed it by replacing the modulo code by `gl_InstanceID - u_width*floor(gl_InstanceID/u_width)` which is supposedly how mod() is implemented in the first place.

 # Usage